 III.D.3.
 Evidence of Meeting the Standard

 Santa Ana College adheres to well-defined guidelines and processes for financial planning and budget development based upon the mission, goals, and Strategic Plan (IIID-2) of the college.
-These guidelines and processes are on display in the form of our RAR process (IIID-4) and Budget Development Workbooks.
+These guidelines and processes are on display in the form of SAC’s RAR process (IIID-4) and Budget Development Workbooks.
 In preparation for the new fiscal year’s budget, Santa Ana College’s Budget Office will send out Budget Development Workbooks to all divisions.
 These workbooks help the Budget Office better understand the needs and anticipate any new or increases to current vendor costs for the upcoming year.
 These budget workbooks (IIID-14) demonstrate how the college links planning to budget.
 The college also uses the RAR process for planning and budget development.
 Planning begins within the departments in establishing needs and priorities through the program review process.
 The plans and priorities are submitted to the dean in an academic area or director in a support services division.
 All needs are prioritized, aggregated, and analyzed.
-These prioritized needs are submitted to the area vice president for area-level priorities, and then, those priorities are submitted to President's Cabinet.
-At President's Cabinet, each vice president's priorities are analyzed in relation to the institutional priorities and goals of the Strategic Plan, taking into consideration other college budget priorities.
+These prioritized needs are submitted to the area Vice President for area-level priorities, and then, those priorities are submitted to President's Cabinet.
+At President's Cabinet, each Vice President's priorities are analyzed in relation to the institutional priorities and goals of the Strategic Plan, taking into consideration other college budget priorities.

 At the District level the budget is developed using information from the state chancellor’s office.
 The District uses this information (IIID-9 pg52) which includes estimated revenues, increases and decreases to PERS & STRS rates, cost of living adjustments, and growth to develop budget assumptions.
 These findings establish a foundation for the upcoming budget year.

-The college ensures constituencies have the appropriate opportunities to participate in the development of the budget.
-The RAR process begins with faculty and department chairs, moves to department chair and division deans, and then to area vice presidents.
-Following this procedure, the RAR then moves to final review and discussion from President’s Cabinet and Planning and Budget.
-The District Fiscal Resource Committee is the participatory governance-based committee charged with reviewing and evaluating the BAM; monitoring state budget development; recommending budget adjustments; developing assumptions for the tentative and adopted budgets; developing the district budget calendar; assessing effective use of financial resources; and reviewing and evaluating financial management processes.
-The committee is chaired by the Vice Chancellor of Business Operations and Fiscal Services and includes participation of faculty, classified staff, and management representatives from both colleges and District Operations.
+The District Fiscal Resource Committee is the participatory governance-based committee charged with reviewing and evaluating the Budget Allocation Model (BAM), monitoring state budget development, recommending budget adjustments, developing assumptions for the tentative and adopted budgets, developing the district budget calendar; assessing effective use of financial resources, and reviewing and evaluating financial management processes.
+The committee is chaired by the Vice Chancellor of Business Operations and Fiscal Services and includes participation of faculty, classified staff, and management representatives from both colleges and District Office.

 III.D.3.
 Analysis and Evaluation

-The college continues toensure the procedures in place garner information from all departments across the institution.
-This is demonstrated when the findings are reviewed and discussed at Planning and Budget Committee meetings (IIID-15) to ensure all constituencies are part of the process.
-The college adheres to well-defined guidelines and processes for financial planning and budget development based upon the mission, goals, and Strategic Plan of the college.
-These processes are open, and opportunities exist for participation in the process by all college constituents.
+The college clearly defines and follows its guidelines and processes for financial planning and budget development.
+In addition, the college ensures that the procedures in place garner information from all departments across the institution and these processes are open, and opportunities exist for participation in the process by all college constituents.

 III.D.3.
 Evidence